ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Expected Results**
 - Add a product to the basket that is less than €30, and you will be notified how much you need to spend more to get free delivery.
-- When you go the bag page, you can see the delivery cost for the purchase
+- When you go the OrderSheet page, you can see the delivery cost for the purchase

 **Actual Results**
 - Add a product to the basket that is less than €30, and you will be notified how much you need to spend more to get free delivery.
-- When you go the bag page, you can see the delivery cost for the purchase
+- When you go the OrderSheet page, you can see the delivery cost for the purchase

 **Results: Pass**